The Climate Crisis

 Land Rehabilitation

 We help communities restore degraded land, diversify their crops and build community gardens.
-One project in South Sudan increased agricultural land by 27% in just two years to a size of 15,000 football fields.
-We invested $610M in activities like these last year.
+A project in South Sudan increased agricultural land by 27% in just two years.
+We helped 10 million people through rehabilitation projects like these in 2022.

 Photo: WFP/ Jonathan Eng